-All of our teachers hold Teacher Permits, Site Supervisor Certificates or Advanced Degrees in Education.
+Our teachers hold degrees in fields relating to Early Childhood Education.
+In addition, many hold Child Development Permits, and/or advanced degrees in ECE.
 With a ratio of 1:6, teachers at Parker School are committed to the safety and well-being of every child.
 We are proud of the longevity of our teaching staff.
 On average, the teachers have been at the school 5 years or more.

 AM Nursery Head Teacher & Professional Development Director

 Carlyn was born and raised in Erie, Pennsylvania before moving west in 2009.
 She has been in the Bay Area since 2011, receiving both her Child and Adolescent Development undergraduate degree and Early Education Master’s degree from San Francisco State University.
 She has been at Parker School since 2012 where she has been able to delve further into reflective teaching and professional development in her never-ending desire to be a better teacher.

 In her free time Carlyn likes to cook, practice yoga, and play with her dog Gator at Baker Beach.

 A native San Franciscan, Emily first came to Parker School as a substitute teacher in 2015, and proudly joined the AM Team in 2017.
 She has a BA in Fine Art from UCLA, and holds core units in Early Childhood Education from UCLA's College of Extended Learning.

 Before her time at Parker School, Emily worked in non-profit development at the Fine Arts Museums of San Francisco.
 She also freelanced as an artist and illustrator and taught painting classes to adults (prior to knowing her heart was in teaching children).
 In her free time she enjoys painting, cooking, and spending time with her husband and their son, Adam.